klouddb/klouddbshield/README.md

 MySQL -  Please read https://klouddb.io/releasing-first-version-of-klouddb-shield-mysql-cis-benchmarks/

-NOTE - It works for both MySQL 8 and MySQL 5.7 (Some controls might not be applicable in 5.7) ; For some linux commands you might need root/sudo access
+NOTE -  For some linux commands you might need root/sudo access

 You can directly download the package from [releases](https://github.com/klouddb/klouddbshield/releases) section of repo and install the package (for example - rpm for centos and deb package for Ubuntu etc..) .
 You also need to edit config file after installing the package(see above mentioned blog post for detailed walkthrough)